ugorji/go-common/regexputil/README.md

 # go-common/regexputil

-This repository contains the `go-common/regexputil` library (or command).
+This repository contains the `go-common/regexputil` library.

 To install: